 Machine downtime is the primary concern of production line and plant managers.
-And too long a downtime has particularly damaging consequences for the company: unused resources, delayed manufacturing processes, inability to deliver orders on time.
-CMMS software offers preventive maintenance features, but also optimized spare parts inventory levels, improved planning and scheduling, better use of resources and the assurance of compliance with equipment regulations.
+And too long a downtime has particularly damaging consequences for the company: unused resources, delayed manufacturing processes, and inability to deliver orders on time.
+CMMS software offers preventive maintenance features, but also optimized spare parts inventory levels, improved planning and scheduling, better use of resources, and the assurance of compliance with equipment regulations.

 CMMS and facility management:

 Customers are particularly concerned that the facilities they use are always available and in good working order.
-Currently, facility and maintenance managers cannot manually track all phone calls, emails, on excel files.
+Currently, facility and maintenance managers cannot manually track all phone calls, and emails, on excel files.
 CMMS software is the ultimate solution that helps them easily deal with these issues through better management, fast response time, less downtime, longer longevity of valuable assets, better coordination within the maintenance service, and improved accountability and communication with the customer.

 CMMS and the hospitality industry: